mdn/content/files/en-us/web/http/headers/sec-ch-ua/index.md

 ## Examples

 `Sec-CH-UA` is a [low entropy hint](/en-US/docs/Glossary/Client_hints#low_entropy_hints).
-Unless explicitly blocked by a user agent policy, if support it will be sent in all requests, without the server having to opt in by sending {{HTTPHeader("Accept-CH")}}.
+Unless explicitly blocked by a user agent policy, and if supported it will be sent in all requests, without the server having to opt in by sending {{HTTPHeader("Accept-CH")}}.

 Strings from Chromium, Chrome, Edge, and Opera desktop browsers are shown below.
 Note that they all share the "Chromium" brand, but have an additional brand indicating their origin.